ra9hur/SDC-P4-Advanced-Lane-Finding/README.md

 - In case we don't find enough pixels for the lanes (minpix = 10000), lane lines from the previous frame is retained and the current frame is ignored.
 	- line_detected set to True
 - Pixel outliers within the window margin are identified and then replaced by the median
+- If Xmax for left line (corresponding to Y = 720.) is < 300 pixels and > 425 pixels, polyfit derived is considered bad and is ignored
-- If radius of curvature of lanes > 10000 m, measurements are considered bad and lane parameters for the current frame is dropped
+- If radius of curvature of lanes is < 200m and > 10000m, measurements are considered bad and lane parameters for the current frame is dropped
 - If the ratios of radius of curvature of lanes is > 10, measurement for the current frame is skipped
 - If either left / right lane is not detected for 4 consecutive frames, parameters are reset and polynomials are fit through the initial histogram method.